-It may be necessary to divide the CDE to create separate environments on the central platform.
+You may need to divide the CDE to create separate environments on the central platform.
+Why?
+The information requirements on the construction project management side of things may be very difficult to those of the asset management team.
 This will help to meet the needs of different teams involved in the project.

 Workspaces will need to be regularly reviewed to ensure all project members are fulfilling their obligations.
 This is also necessary to implement improvements if they are required.

 The Asite Common Data Environment (CDE) sits within the Project Portfolio Management suite of solutions and provides organizations and their extended supply chain with shared visibility of their projects.
-Working to meet Asite’s vision to connect people and help the world build better, the Asite CDE incorporates the principles of openness and interoperability to help achieve this.
-You can speak to a member of the team or Book a Demo to find out more.
+Want to learn how the Asite CDE could help improve your project?
+Find out more here.

 Asite Insights in your inbox.